How long do your technicians spend analysing your customers’ support requests?

 How much of this time is spent on problems that are not caused by you?

-In the industrial sector more than anywhere, we know that information goes around the departments before reaching the actual people in charge, and it can sometimes seem like Chinese whispers…
+In the industrial sector more than anywhere, here at Kaitek Flash Battery, we know that information goes around the departments before reaching the actual people in charge, and it can sometimes seem like a game of Chinese whispers.

-To give you an example: one day, a user of a piece of industrial machinery has the impression that the battery is discharging more rapidly.
+To give you an example: one day, a user of a piece of industrial machinery gets the impression that the battery is discharging faster than usual.
+The search then begins to find the reason for this fault and the right person to contact to fix it.

-Yet we’ve experienced situations in which the word gets around from one factory foreman to another only to reach the Service Manager with a slip that reads “battery not working”.
+Yet we’ve experienced situations in which word gets around from one factory foreman to another only to reach the Service Manager with the classic, generic message that reads: “battery not working”.

 If you work with industrial machines and electric vehicles, you know just how many misleading reports the assistance department gets...